dr-richard-barker/pseudo_time_series/README.md

 ![Slide65](More_slides_and_figures/Slide65.png)

+**Figure 4:** A series of heat maps showing the tope most significantly differnetly expression loci's expression across all studies but selected by on DESeq models calulated for each OSD-# accession.

 **This heat map shows some of the differentially expressed loci that will be discussed at future NASA GeneLab Plant Analysis Working Group meetings.**
 2bc...

-To perform extra analysis in R we had to merge the normslaized counts matrix's.
+To perform extra analysis in R we had to merge the normalised count's matrix.

 **Example code used for multi-study meta-analysis**